-- Chambers and firms willing to provide work placements should please contact Mukhtiar Singh here .
+- Chambers and firms willing to provide work placements should please contact Mukhtiar Singh at email@example.com .

-- In the spirit of the legal profession, and in the spirit of Sikhism, award winners/runner ups who subsequently secure pupillage through the scheme (“the Scholars”) will be expected to participate in the scheme including providing mentoring.
+- In the spirit of the legal profession, and in the spirit of Sikhism, award winners/runner ups who subsequently secure pupillage through the scheme (“the Scholars”) will be expected to participate in the scheme including providing mentoring and helping with mock interviews.
 This has proven to be the case thus far.

 - Further, it is hoped that as the scheme develops, Scholars will lead engagement in state schools with the Sikh Education Council to encourage the very best potential to consider a career in the Bar, whatever their background.

 - The Guru Nanak Social Mobility Scholarships will be available in other professions: please contact me or the Sikh Education Council if you wish to register your interest